EQT

 New employee hires and employee turnover

-• Benchmarking of peer companies in our industry
+• Benchmarking against peer companies in our industry; and

-EQT was named a National Top Workplace by Energage and one of Pittsburgh’s Top Workplaces in 2023.
+EQT was named a National Top Workplace by USA Today and one of Pittsburgh’s Top Workplaces in 2024.

-In 2023, we hired 170 new employees across our operations to meet the demands of our growing business.
+In 2024, we hired 95 employees — separate from the Equitrans acquisition — across our operations to meet the demands of our growing business.
+Including the Equitrans acquisition, we added 846 employees to our workforce in 2024.

 New Hires